Common Mistakes When on a Keto Diet

 Low Carb Diet Mistakes

 But making mistakes due to being poorly informed will not only sabotage your success, it can also jeopardize your health.
 That's why it's important to learn as much as you can about proper ways to follow low-carbohydrate diets such as keto.
-To err on the side of caution, here are some ketogenic diet mistakes people commonly make when on a keto diet and that you can avoid.
+To err on the side of caution, here are some ketogenic diet mistakes people commonly make when on a keto diet and tips to help you avoid them.

 1. Not Eating Enough Fat